 Control measure C-CMB-05 seeks emission reductions of NOx by replacement with zero emission and low NOx emission technologies on miscellaneous unpermitted commercial combustion equipment.
-This equipment is less than 2 million Btu/hour thus not requiring a South Coast AQMD permit for most instances.
+This equipment is less than 2 million Btu/hour and therefore does not require thus not requiring a South Coast AQMD permit for most instances.
 Such equipment includes ovens, furnaces, dryers, and other fuel combustion equipment too small to require a permit.
 On an individual basis the emissions are relatively low.
 However, the large number of such devices accumulate to substantial NOx emissions.